edumgt/AWS-Solutions-Architect-Associate/ECS/README.md

 https://aws.amazon.com/containers/services/

 # Container
 A container is a standardized unit that packages your code and its dependencies.
-This package is designed to run reliably on any platform, because the container creates its own independent environment
+This package is designed to run reliably on any platform, because the container creates its own independent environment.
+There are no time-out limits when running.
+This is useful for applications that run longer than 15 minutes or that need to initiate instantly when called.

 # Amazon Elastic Container Service (Amazon ECS)